What is a limited company...

 Advantages and Disadvantages

-2. In principle, tax can be saved compared with sole trade or partnership in any business where the profit is over about £7,500 per participator.
+2. In principle, tax and NI can be saved compared with sole trade or partnership in any business where the profit is over about £8,000 per participator.